 What Internal Analysis Actually Measures

 Internal analysis examines the resources, capabilities, and structural characteristics that determine how well an organization can execute its strategy.
-It answers a specific question: given where we want to go, what do we have that will get us there, and what is missing?
+It answers a specific question: given where organizations want to go, what do companies have that will get us there, and what is missing?

 The answer comes from four categories.
 Financial resources determine what the organization can fund.
 Physical and technological assets determine what it can build and deliver.
 Human capital determines who can execute.
 Organizational capabilities determine how well the parts work together.
 Most strategic failures can be traced to overestimating strength in at least one of these categories.